-- 1. Clean air filters maximize efficiency and reduce heating costs. - During the heating season, keep windows and doors closed to reduce the heating load on the system. - Avoid excessive use of kitchen exhaust hoods and other exhaust fans to reduce the heating load on the system. - 4.
+- 1. Clean air filters maximize efficiency and reduce heating costs. - During the heating season, keep windows and doors closed to reduce the heating load on the system. - 3.
+Avoid excessive use of kitchen exhaust hoods and other exhaust fans to reduce the heating load on the system. - 4.
 Arrange the furniture and drapes so that the supply air registers and return air grilles are unobstructed. - 5.
 If you have a perimeter duct system, ideally, the warm air should bathe the cold exterior walls.
-Avoid the use of plastic deflectors on the supply air registers that tend to short circuit the warm air straight into the return air grilles.
-These deflectors are often the cause of cool draughts across the floor.

-- 6. Avoid placing heat-producing appliances such as televisions, radios, lamps, etc. in a location to influence the thermostat. - Keep combustible articles at least 3 feet away from the furnace.
-Do not block access for servicing the furnace Do not use the vent connector as a hanger for clothes or anything else. - 8.
-IMPORTANT: Never attempt to operate the furnace without the blower door in place.
+Avoid the use of plastic deflectors on the supply air registers which tend to short circuit the warm air straight into the return air grilles.
+These deflectors are often the cause of cool draughts across the floor. - Avoid placing heat producing appliances such as televisions, radios, lamps, etc. in a location to influence the thermostat. - Keep combustible articles at least 3 feet away from the furnace.
+Do not block access for servicing the furnace Do not use the combustion air or exhaust piping as a hanger for clothes or anything else. - 8.
+IMPORTANT: Never attempt to operate the furnace without the blower door and combustion compartment door in place.